hirosystems/clarinet/docs/how-to-guides/how-to-deploy-contracts.md

 title: Deploy Contracts
 ---

-You can use Clarinet to publish your contracts to the pulic testnet or mainnet for testing or production.
+You can use Clarinet to publish your contracts to the public testnet or mainnet for testing or production.

 The first step is to generate a deployment plan with the command below (note: replace `--mainnet` with `--testnet` to deploy to the latter).
 Please specify a cost strategy to incentivize miners to carry your transaction (either `--low-cost`, `--medium-cost`, `--high-cost`, or `--manual-cost`).
 The final command might look like: